Shaashwat05/early_discharge_system/README.md

 4. (startO2 <patient_var>) - where <patient_var> must be of type patient
 ```

 You can refer to the existing problem.pddl and domain.pddl files to understand the existing "types".
-Please refer to the reasoning graphs provided above to understand how the different goal states are triggerred.
+Please refer to the reasoning graphs provided above to understand how the different goal states are triggered.
 Please note that the patients can only be discharged (goal state: considerDischarge), if their vital signs are normal.
 For normal vital ranges, refer to the following values:
 ```
 1. Heart Rate: (50-120)
 2. BP1 (Systolic Blood Pressure): [90-130]